 - The need for a blood transfusion due to blood loss.
 If internal bleeding results in the loss of massive amounts of blood, a transfusion may be required to save the patient’s life.

 - Sudden loss of consciousness or death.
-Prolonged bleeding can send the patient into a coma or result in his or her death.
+Prolonged bleeding can send the patient into a coma or result in his or her wrongful death.

-We are an award winning personal injury law firm that prioritizes the unique needs of every client we represent.
-Our extensive network of professionals includes medical specialists, social workers, economists and leading attorneys who have a proven track record of success.
+We are an award-winning personal injury law firm that prioritizes the unique needs of every client we represent.
+Our extensive network of professionals includes health care experts, social workers, economists, and leading attorneys who have a proven track record of success.